wangshuguo1995/domain_gen/README.md

 <pre>
   <code>

-Unfortunatley GO Daddy has API restrictions that block repeated calls in succession (after 100-150).
+Unfortunatley Godaddy has API restrictions that block repeated calls in succession (after 100-150?).
 Therefore Domain Gen will make requests until max_requests is reached and then sleep for 60 seconds.
 The process is repeated indefinitely until <code>ctrl-c</code> is pressed.